-In His high priestly prayer in John chapter 17, Jesus said to the Father, “I have manifested Your name to the men whom You have given Me out of the world.”¹ The Jewish people had known the name Jehovah (or Yahweh) for fourteen centuries.
+In His high priestly prayer in John, Jesus said to the Father, “I have manifested Your name to the men whom You have given Me out of the world” (John 17:6).
+The Jewish people had known the name Jehovah (or Yahweh) for fourteen centuries.
 The name which Jesus now manifested to them occurred six times in His prayer.
 It was “Father.”

 Jesus emphasized that He alone can reveal the Father.
 “All things have been delivered to Me by My Father, and no one knows the Son except the Father.
-Nor does anyone know the Father except the Son, and he to whom the Son wills to reveal Him.”² John likewise said: “No one has seen God at any time.
-The only begotten Son, who is in the bosom of the Father, He has declared Him.”³ For the revelation of the Father each of us is dependent on the grace that comes to us only through Jesus.
+Nor does anyone know the Father except the Son, and the one to whom the Son wills to reveal Him” (Matthew 11:27).
+John likewise said: “No one has seen God at any time.
+The only begotten Son, who is in the bosom of the Father, He has declared Him” (John 1:18).
+For the revelation of the Father, each of us is dependent on the grace that comes to us only through Jesus.

-Literally, the Greek says not in His Son, but in a Son.
-God’s message in the New Testament differed from His message in the Old Testament not only in content but also in the channel through which it came.
-In the Old Testament God spoke in prophets; in the New He spoke in a Son.
+Literally, the Greek does not say in His Son, but it says in a Son.
+God’s message in the New Testament differed from His message in the Old Testament— not only in content, but also in the channel through which it came.
+In the Old Testament, God spoke through prophets; in the New Testament, He spoke through a Son.
 Only Jesus as a Son could reveal God as Father.

 My understanding of God as Father was revolutionized by a personal experience early in 1996.
 Ruth and I had been sitting up in bed one morning, praying together as we normally do.
 Suddenly I became aware of a powerful force at work in my feet and lower legs.
 It moved upward, until my whole body was forcefully shaken by it.
 (Ruth told me later that the skin of my face changed to deep red.)